-International Day of Family Remittances History
+International Day of Family Remittances in

 The International Day of Family Remittances (IDFR) is a global observance that aims to raise awareness about the essential role and significant impact family remittances have on the well-being of millions of families across the world.
 The day is primarily devoted to appreciating the financial contributions made by the migrant workers who send money back to their families in their home countries.
 On this day, various stakeholders including governments, private-sector institutions, and civil society organizations join to celebrate the efforts made by these workers and advocate for more sustainable policies to facilitate these remittances.